 Bank of Central Florida allows incoming wires for our clients for a fee.
-You will need to provide the person or business that is wiring funds to your account with the Bank of Central Florida name, bank address, ABA routing number (063116261), your name, your address, and your account number.
+You will need to provide the person or business that is wiring funds to your account with the Bank of Central Florida name, bank address, your name, your address, and your account number.
 Once we receive these funds and verify that all of the information is correct, your account will be automatically credited.
-Please contact your private banker or the bank directly for additional wire instructions.
+Please contact your private banker or the bank directly for the receiving ABA routing number and additional wire instructions.

 What are the outgoing wire instructions?

 Bank of Central Florida allows outgoing wires for our clients for a fee.
 The following information is required:

 - name and physical address of the individual or business recipient;

 - name, address, and ABA routing number of the bank where the recipient's account is held;